BayAreaMetro/travel-model-two/maz_taz/crosswalks/README.md

 ## ACS Household Block Group to MAZ Crosswalk

-American Community Survey (ACS) data are available at block group and above.
+American Community Survey (ACS) data are available at block group and above geographies.
 However, TM2 geographies (MAZ/TAZ2) are built on clusters of blocks.
 The script in this folder creates a block-group-to-MAZ and block-group-to-TAZ2 crosswalk.
 This README describes the process for creating a crosswalk to use with household-level variables, though in the future other types of crosswalks may be developed.
 For the HH-level crosswalk files, 2010 decennial census household data at